recipehouse/WebPageDemo/README.md

 This web interface using revel framework to achieve that functionalities

+## Recipe House home page can be accessed via http://recipehouse.tk
-## A working demo can br accessed via http://webdemo.recipehouse.tk
+## A working demo can be accessed via http://webdemo.recipehouse.tk

 # Instructions of set up